Maryland Route 243: Route description

 MD 243 begins at a road west of St. Francis Xavier Church within the St. Francis Xavier Church and Newtown Manor House Historic District.
 The road continues south toward the Potomac River as a narrow county-maintained street.
 The state highway heads west as a two-lane undivided road through the postage-stamp historic district and curves to the north, meeting Newtowne Neck Road on a tangent.
 That county-maintained portion of Newtowne Neck Road heads south to the end of the Newtowne Neck peninsula.
-MD 243 heads north through a mix of farmland and forest to the hamlet of Compton, where the highway intersects Bayside Road, which leads to the waterfront community of St. Clement Shores.
-The state highway veers northeast and intersects Bull Road, which leads to the Society Hill neighborhood and Breton Bay Country Club.
+MD 243 heads north through a mix of farmland and forest to the hamlet of Compton, where the highway intersects Bayside Road, which leads north to the waterfront community of St. Clement Shores.
+The state highway veers northeast and intersects Bull Road, which leads southeast to the Society Hill neighborhood and Breton Bay Country Club.
 MD 243 continues north, crossing Nelson Run and briefly entering the town of Leonardtown before the highway reaches its northern terminus at MD 5 (Point Lookout Road).